 Theft & Burglary Defense Attorneys in Jacksonville, FL

 Under Florida law, burglary is defined as a property crime whereby one enters a premise with an intent to commit unlawful activities.
 Theft is defined as unlawfully taking another’s property.
-At Monroe & King, P.A. our Jacksonville theft crime lawyers can investigate the incident and use the facts to build your case.
+At Monroe & King, P.A. our Jacksonville theft and burglary lawyers can investigate the incident and use the facts to build your case.
 We can tenaciously defend your rights in court.

-Theft may include a variety of property crimes such as larceny, conversion, misappropriation, and stealing.
+Theft may include a variety of property crimes such as:

 Penalties for theft and burglary convictions in Florida include: